How things work in school

 When we go on trips further afield, for example to the Science Museum we ask for specific consent and for parents and carers to join us to help out.

-We ask all families to make a weekly donation to School Fund.
+We ask all families to make a weekly voluntary donation to School Fund.
 The money is used to provide children’s snacks, subsidise small group outings and pay towards children’s entertainers.

 Families sometimes bring small treats to share with the children to celebrate birthdays.
 Please keep this as simple as possible, and consider stickers as an exciting, tooth-friendly treat.